Pick the 4-week plan if…

 Collapse week 1 into 2-3 days of diagnostic plus targeted reading on weak domains only.
 Spend the next 5-6 days on D1 + D2 + D3 deep dives plus all 13 scenarios.
 Reserve the final 3-4 days for one full mock, gap closure, and a second 30-question mock.
 Skip foundational knowledge pages like AI Fluency and AI Capabilities & Limitations if your diagnostic shows mastery.

-Stretch each domain into 2 weeks of reading plus building.
-Add 2 weeks for original projects (a working subagent system, a custom MCP server, a real Claude Code workflow with hooks).
-Use weeks 11 and 12 for two full mocks and scenario walkthroughs.
-The 12-week plan adds a final 'shadow build' phase where you implement one full reference architecture end to end.
+Stretch each domain across the first six weeks of reading plus building, with a project phase for original work (a working subagent system, a custom MCP server, a real Claude Code workflow with hooks).
+Reserve weeks 7 and 8 for two full mocks and scenario walkthroughs.
+The 8-week plan adds a final 'shadow build' phase where you implement one full reference architecture end to end.

 Before you book the proctored exam